Graduate Certificate in Public Health

 - Health Policies

-In order to obtain the Graduate Certificate in Public Health, admitted students must complete five 3-semester hour courses.
-A 3.0 grade point average in those courses is required to receive the certificate.
+In order to obtain the Graduate Certificate in Public Health, admitted students must complete five courses.
+A 3.0 grade point average in those courses is required to receive the Certificate.
 The records of students who fall below the 3.00 GPA requirement will be reviewed for continuation in the program.

 Introduction (3-credit hours)